 If you’ve been a follower of Haute Happenings for any time at all, you may have noticed that foster care is near and dear to our hearts.

-Our daughter may be out of the system, but there are still hundreds of other children in our region who are wards of the state of Indiana.
+Our children may be out of the system, but there are still hundreds of other children in our region who are wards of the state of Indiana.
 Children are in limbo as their parents and family members work to get well and to provide their children with a safe, stable home.

 This year, we’re celebrating our daughter’s adoption by asking you to get involved.
 We want to draw attention to the need for advocacy for foster children and the need for more foster parents.